 there is a lot you can do to enjoy your rides more…

-For previous couple of months I have been testing different bike parts and measuring their impact on comfort in terms of lowering the perceived riding vibrations.
+For the previous couple of months, I have been testing different bike parts and measuring their impact on comfort in terms of lowering the perceived riding vibrations.
 Below you will find a short summary of my findings and a list of questions that I still need to find the answer to…

 Does supple tire really make a supple ride?

 For years I have been reading reports stating that this tire is much more supple than that tire and it improves the overall comfort dramatically.
 Finally, I have managed to test that opinions by comparing a not so supple Panaracer GravelKing SK 700x43c tire with much more supple Soma Cazadero 700x42c tire.
 The results are very clear: both in terms of slow but very bumpy forest ride and fast gravel grinding the more supple Cazadero tire provided up to 13,4% less vibration than a GravelKings.
 The best results were on the forest route where the tire could really show its flexing abilities.
 On gravel, the improvement was much more modest but still up to 6%.

 Does a wider tire bring much more comfort?

 In short answer: It depends…